evangelosgolias/athina/README.md

 *Mac*:
 /Users/UserName/Documents/WaveMetrics/Igor Pro 9 User Files/User Procedures

+** To launch the package, choose Macros > MAXPEEM **

+### Option 2

+Copy the **MAXPEEM** folder in:

+*Windows*:
+C:\Users\UserName\Documents\WaveMetrics\Igor Pro 9 User Files\Igor Procedures

+*Mac*:
+/Users/UserName/Documents/WaveMetrics/Igor Pro 9 User Files/Igor Procedures

+** MAXPEEM is automatically loaded when you launch Igor Pro, every time!**

 If you don't know where the folders are, choose Menubar > Help > Show Igor Pro User Files in Igor Pro.

-** To launch the package, choose Macros > MAXPEEM **

 _CAUTION: When you update you should delete the _MAXPEEM_ folder before copying the newer version, as filenames might differ in future versions._